viethungha0610/sport-data-scraper/README.md

 # sport-data-scraper
-A web scraper to get sports players information
+A web scraper to get sports players information.
+Still in development mode ...

+`./notebooks/` contains the relevant draft codes in Jupyter notebooks.